Berkeley Haas Application Essay Tips, 2023–2024

-It’s another exciting year in MBA applications, and Berkeley Haas has decided to meet that excitement with some changes to its application.
-While keeping the “what makes you feel alive” essay from years past, the adcom has made more official a goals essay and added a video essay.
-In addition, they reduced the number of short-answer questions and switched to accepting the Common Letter of Recommendation.
-As always, it will be key to demonstrate how you embrace or embody one or more of Haas’s four Defining Leadership Principles: Question the Status Quo, Confidence Without Attitude, Students Always, and Beyond Yourself.
-And now, the video essay directly asks you to do so.
-Through these principles, Haas makes culture a differentiator, and Haas’s culture is extremely important and valued.
+Berkeley Haas has decided to meet the activity of the past year with a steady hand, keeping its essay questions similar to 2023-2024.
+This means the adcom must have liked what they saw in candidates’ responses last season.
+Here are some thoughts to help you stand out in your Haas application.
+Demonstrating how you embrace or embody one of Haas’s four Defining Leadership Principles — Question the Status Quo, Confidence Without Attitude, Students Always, and Beyond Yourself — is key, and the school’s video essay directly asks you to do so.
+Through these principles, Haas makes culture a differentiator.
 Make sure you show that you understand this element of its MBA program, and share how you will contribute to and enrich it.

 The school’s optional essay, which continues to demonstrate Haas’s commitment to understanding its applicants’ unique paths, allows you to articulate how the events of your life have affected you.
 While some schools ask about your background as a part of the application, Haas takes this to a higher level by giving you 300 words in which to share your story.